10 Reasons You’ll Love the Louisiana Children’s Museum

 Old Favorites With A New Twist

-From the big blue iconic doors like the ones on Julia Street that welcome you to making giant bubbles.
+From the big blue iconic doors like the ones on Julia Street in downtown New Orleans that welcome you to making giant bubbles.
 The Louisiana Children’s Museum gives nods to our old favorites with new twists.

 Everyone loves the giant bubble makers from the Julie Street museum.
 The ones in City Park are better than ever.
 There is even a square bubble maker that can accommodate wheelchairs.
 I mean how awesome is that?